EliPreston/Livestream-Email-Notifications/README.md

+# NOT COMPLETE
+- Need to add instructions for using smtp with outlook
+- Need to add instructions for getting a twitch client/secret
+- Need to indicate you need an .env file

 # Personalized Twitch Stream Notifcation by Email
 I built this becuase I didn't want to download twitch on my phone (running low on storage) and I was setting up a home server on an old laptop, so I thought "why not run a script that sends me emails when certain streamers are live in a docker container".